agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >entrepreneurial and technical skills, meet lots of people, and it
 >looks impressive (even if your business eventually fails, at least in
 >failure-tolerant cultures such as the US and UK).
 Overall, we think
->it’s one of the best options for career capital.
+>it’s one of the best options for CC.

 8/10.